offline-ai/ppe/README.md

 **Note**: If the script returns a value of type `string`/`boolean`/`number`, that return value will be placed to the `content` field.
 If the return value is an `object`, its contents will be directly passed to the agent.

-#### Script File and Directory

-An agent script can be a single file or an entire directory.
-If it is a file, the filename must end with `.ai.yaml`.
-If it's a directory, it must contain a script file with the same name as the directory to serve as the entry point.
-Additionally, other script files within the same directory can call each other.

-For example, if there is a directory named `a-dir`, the entry point script should be named `a-dir/a-dir.ai.yaml`.

 #### Essential Tips

 * Script Return Value: The script's final command's output determines its return value.